-Often, people fight for what they value and fear to lose what they deem important.
+People often fight for what they value and fear losing what they deem essential.

 If offending parties do not reform themselves, they have summarily dismissed themselves from your circle of friends.

-There are some schools of thought that encourage individuals to salvage relationships at all costs.
+Some schools of thought encourage individuals to salvage relationships at all costs.

 Salvaging counterproductive relationships is not the path to retaining energy, remaining focused, and accomplishing goals.

-In fact, salvaging unproductive relationships is antithetical to long-term prosperity, as well as mental wellness.
+Salvaging unproductive relationships is antithetical to long-term prosperity and mental wellness.

 Introverts have it correct by being cautious, calculating, and careful in allowing individuals within their circle of friends.

-If life is the sum total of our choices, the people we choose within our circle of friends are a large part of that equation, and should never be taken lightly.
+If life is the total of our choices, the people we choose within our circle of friends are a large part of that equation and should never be taken lightly.

 Norton, M.I., Frost, J.H., and Ariely, D. (2007).
 Less is more: The lure of ambiguity, or why familiarity breeds contempt.
 APA PsycNet.
 Retrieved from: https://bit.ly/3Qifixt.